kostya/sidekiq-kawai/README.md

 ============

 Syntax sugar for Resque consumers.
 Each consumer is a class, with clean interface, and custom logger.
+Usefull when count of different events ~100 and more.

 ``` ruby
 gem 'resque-kawai'